ranbot-ai/gitlab-ai-summarizer/README.md

 ### License

-Gitlab AI Summarizer is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Gitlab AISummarize is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).